The Print Collector's Quarterly

 The Print Collector's Quarterly (initially hyphenated as The Print-Collector's Quarterly), was a quarterly periodical that was begun in 1911 and continued under various publishers until 1950.
-The original founders were art dealer Frederick Keppel and art historian, Fitzroy Carrington.
+The original founders were art dealer Frederick Keppel and print historian, Fitzroy Carrington.

 The Print Collector's Newsletter 1978 vol 9, p.
 22 stated, "The Print Collector's Quarterly summed up the taste and concerns of many American and British print collectors of the first four decades of our (ie the 20th) century."

 The publication is described as "A profusely illustrated journal containing catalogue raisonné and articles by recognized authorities on individual artists." in A Guide to the Literature of Art History by Arntzen, E. & Rainwater, R. Publisher: American Library Association, Chicago, 1980 (Chamberlin 2315; Arntzen/Rainwater Q 281.)